Skip to main content Accessibility

 The concept of the constitutional sheriff is a subset of the larger antigovernment movement.
 Its origins are in the American county supremacy movement, which includes two concepts that often work in tandem.
 One is that county government should have control of all the land within its borders, taking this power away from the state and federal government.
 The other is focused on the role of the county sheriff, who is believed to have ultimate law enforcement authority in the United States.

-This idea was pioneered by Christian identity minister William Potter Gale in the 1970s as “Posse Comitatus,” which is Latin for “the power of the county.”
+Christian Identity minister William Potter Gale’s idea of “Posse Comitatus,” is Latin for “the power of the county.”

 Gale promoted the formation of citizens militias, making the claim that “all healthy men between the ages of 18 and 45 who were not in the military could be mobilized into a posse comitatus to redress their grievances,” according to the book Aryan Cowboys: White Supremacists and the Search for a New Frontier, 1970-2000.

-Citizens could either volunteer or be called up by their county sheriff, whom Gale believed was the “only legal law enforcement officer” in the country.
+Citizens could either volunteer or be called up by their county sheriff, who Gale believed was the “only legal law enforcement officer” in the country.

-Gale’s beliefs were disseminated far and wide.
-Henry Lamont “Mike” Beach of Oregon is alleged to have stolen Gale’s writings and used them to start a national “Sheriff’s Posse Comitatus” organization, which claimed the federal government overstepped its authority under the Constitution, and the posse could remove them from office and hang them.
+Gale’s beliefs were widely disseminated.
+Henry Lamont “Mike” Beach of Oregon is alleged to have stolen Gale’s writings and used them to start a national “Sheriff’s Posse Comitatus” organization, which claimed that the federal government had overstepped its authority under the Constitution and that the posse could remove federal officials from office and hang them.

 Gale’s views, some parroted by Beach, grew in popularity among white supremacists, tax protesters and aggrieved citizens, such as farmers in the Midwest who faced significant financial crisis in the 1980s.